New sidewalk on University Crescent and Broughdale Avenue

 2. Another typical location for sidewalks is behind the curb, immediately adjacent to the curb.

-3. A final option is to narrow the roadway for vehicles by shifting the curb toward the centre of the road, and locating the sidewalk near the existing curb location.
+3. A third option is to narrow the roadway for vehicles by shifting the curb toward the centre of the road, and locating the sidewalk near the existing curb location.

 1. Grass boulevard example - the sidewalk is behind the curb with a wide grass boulevard between the curb and sidewalk.
 2. Curb adjacent sidewalk example - the sidewalk is behind the curb and immediately adjacent to the curb.